nhouse417/Projects/CasinoGame/README.md

 ### Caveat

-The code was designed for Linux systems, if you're on Windows you'll have to change "system("clear") to system("cls")".
+The code was designed for Linux systems, if you're on Windows you'll have to change "system("clear") to system("cls").
 Both do the same (clearing the console screen) but it's just different command names for different systems.